Hugely Negative Real Interest Rates Fuel Another Housing Bubble

 What about treasuries?

-When the stock market and junk bond market bubbles burst, the Fed is as likely as not to go further out on the yield curve to suppress rates.
+When the stock market and junk bond market bubbles burst, the Fed is as insane_at_playlikely as not to go further out on the yield curve to suppress rates.
 Look for the Fed to keep doing the same thing over and over and over again.

 Fools never learn as noted in a recap of the Fed Uncertainty Principle written April 3, 2008 before the Bernanke Fed started slashing rates in the Global Financial Crisis.